sanity-io/assist/plugin/README.md

 **If your schema is not using either of these structures**, refer to the section on [Custom language fields](#custom-language-fields).

 #### Note on document schema depth
-By default, field level translations will own translate 6 "path-segments" deep.
+By default, field level translations will translate 6 "path-segments" deep.

+Depth is based on field path segments like so:
+- `title` has depth 1
+- `array[_key="no"].title` has depth 3

 If this is not sufficient for your document types, use `maxPathDepth`: